How to Get AS9100 Certification

 Overcomplicated documentation

 Certification bodies audit.
-They do not build your system.
+They do not build systems.

 Integrates ISO 9001 and AS9100 efficiently